VerifiedModules/verifiedmodules.github.io/README.md

 ## Style
 - [standard](https://www.npmjs.com/package/standard) (feross) - JavaScript Standard Style

+## Docs
+- `README` candidates - Lets start by mandating a README exists, and then build from there with something like
   - [package-json-to-readme](https://www.npmjs.com/package/package-json-to-readme) (zeke) - Generate a README.md from package.json contents
-- [pretty-error](https://www.npmjs.com/package/pretty-error) (ariaminaei) - See nodejs errors with less clutter
+  - [standard-readme](https://www.npmjs.com/package/standard-readme) (richardlitt) - Readme Standard Style
+  - [mos](https://www.npmjs.com/package/mos) (zkochan) - A pluggable module that injects content into your markdown files via hidden JavaScript snippets

 ## Misc
-- [license-checker](https://www.npmjs.com/package/license-checker) (davglass) or [licensecheck](https://www.npmjs.com/package/licensecheck) (marcello3d) - We need something to automatically check for license compatibility (or at least guarantee every dep HAS a license, maybe handle simple cases where all the licenses are MIT / BSD)
+- `LICENSE` candidates - Let's start by mandating a LICENSE exists, and then maybe we can automatically check for license compatibility (or at least guarantee every dep HAS a license, maybe handle simple cases where all the licenses are MIT / BSD)
-- [mos](https://www.npmjs.com/package/mos) (zkochan) - A pluggable module that injects content into your markdown files via hidden JavaScript snippets
+  - [license-checker](https://www.npmjs.com/package/license-checker) (davglass) - Check license info for a pacakge
+  - [licensecheck](https://www.npmjs.com/package/licensecheck) (marcello3d) - A quick way to see the licenses of modules you depend on—recursively.
 - [david-dm](https://david-dm.org/)

+## Runtime dependencies?

+All of the above are simply devDependencies, so they add zero weight to the finished module.
+Quality modules can be written using only the Node core, so what can we say about runtime modules?
+I don't know.
+But let's list some anyway - no idea is being discarded at this point, we're still brainstorming.

+- [pretty-error](https://www.npmjs.com/package/pretty-error) (ariaminaei) - See nodejs errors with less clutter

 # How you can help
 - Contribute knowledge about any of the modules listed above